 - While they are cooking, they might look to have less masala, but once the water evaporates, masala will be enough to cover all chickpeas.

 Sookha kala chana is a versatile recipe.
-You can serve it with bread, rice, roti and poori.
+You can serve it with bread, basmati rice, roti and poori.